Bowditch's JSJ tree and the quasi-isometry classification of certain Coxeter groups, with an appendix written jointly with Christopher Cashen: JSJ tree for certain right-angled Coxeter groups

 \subsection{Identification of the $\approx$-pairs and their stabilisers}

 We now begin the construction of the JSJ tree $\cT$, and the determination of stabilisers of vertices in $\cT$.
+In Remark~\ref{rem:approx}, we discuss how the results of this section may be generalised to higher dimensions.

 Recall that one class of finite-valence vertices in $\cT$ is given by $\approx$-pairs, which are pairs of points in $\partial W$ that separate $\partial W$ into at least three components.
 The following immediate corollary of Lemma~\ref{lem:separation} yields a collection of $\approx$-pairs.
 See Figure~\ref{fig:approx-pairs} for an example.

 \begin{cor}[$\approx$-pairs] Let $\{a, b\}$ be a pair of essential vertices in $\G$ such that $\G \setminus \{a,b\}$ has $k \ge 3$ components.
 Then $\{a, b\}$ corresponds to a $W$-orbit of $\approx$-pairs in $\cT$.
 Each $\approx$-pair in this orbit consists of the endpoints of a geodesic bicoloured by $a$ and $b$, and yields a vertex of Type 1 in $\cT$ of valence: \begin{enumerate} \item $k \geq 3$ if no component of $\Gamma \setminus \{a,b\}$ consists of a single vertex; and \item $2(k-1) \geq 4$ if $\Gamma \setminus \{a, b\}$ has a component consisting of a single vertex. \end{enumerate} \end{cor}